ad-sw/ConstructHunt/README.md

 # Construct(ion) Hunt
->Demo login recently stopped working on Heroku but does on localhost.
+>Demo login/signup recently stopped working on Heroku but does on localhost.
 Debugging and polishing underway in the next 1-2 months after a separate project.
 (Rest of readme to be edited later.)
 ---
 ## [Live Site (demo login/signup stopped working on Heroku, fixing)](https://constructhunt.herokuapp.com/)